-The implementation record requirements are intended to ensure records are kept within the direct control of the jurisdiction and not spread over multiple locations under the control of various entities (see in Article 14, Section 18995.2).
+The implementation record requirements are intended to ensure records are kept at a single location and not spread over multiple locations under the control of various entities (see in Article 14, Section 18995.2).

 Q: What needs to be reported after the capacity planning first report if a jurisdiction has a waiver granted by CalRecycle?

 Jurisdictions that are exempt from the organic waste collection requirements pursuant to Article 3, Section 18984.12 are not required to conduct the capacity planning required in Section 18992.1.
 Therefore, those jurisdictions are not required to report on the capacity plans required by Article 11, Section 18992.1 during any report required by Article 11, Section 18992.3 as long as the waiver is still in effect.

 Q: How will jurisdictions ensure there is no double counting of capacity at facilities?

 Counties, in coordination with jurisdictions and regional agencies located within the county, are required to identify the amount in tons of existing organic waste recycling infrastructure capacity, located both in the county and outside of the county that is verifiably available to the county and jurisdictions located within the county.

 A jurisdiction can demonstrate the capacity is verifiably available through a contract, franchise, or other documentation of capacity at a facility, activity, operation, or property that recovers organic waste that will be available to the county or its jurisdiction prior to the end of the reporting period.
 It is incumbent upon the jurisdiction to ensure that new, expanded, or existing capacity is available to the jurisdiction.